myphysicslab/myphysicslab/src/docs/Building.md

         + `sims` – source code directory for myPhysicsLab simulations and applications

-        + `test` – source code directory for myPhysicsLab tests and test viewers
+        + `test` – source code directory for myPhysicsLab tests and test viewer

+    + `tsconfig.json` – specifies options for Typescript compiler `tsc`

+    + `typedoc.json` – specifies options for Typedoc documentation generator

 The `make` variable `BUILD_DIR` specifies where to put compiled code, see [Customizing The Build Process][].